-It can be challenging to find courses on these topics, particularly if you aren’t someone who’s ordinarily interested in psychology, biology, or related sciences.
-If you’re someone who’s been through these challenges in your life, you might find educational courses on the subject to be dry and impersonal.
+It can be challenging to find courses on these topics, particularly if you aren’t someone who’s ordinarily interested in psychology.
+If you are someone who’s been through these challenges in your life, you might find educational courses on the subject to be dry and impersonal.
 Below are a few examples of Lawline courses that not only satisfy the Competence Issues requirement for California, but are routinely praised by viewers for being more than just a run-of-the-mill CLE program:

 Don't Give Up Five Minutes Before the Miracle.
 Attorney Laurie Besden shares her compelling personal story of drug addiction and recovery, and helps attorneys identify signs of substance abuse issues in themselves and fellow attorneys.
 Viewers have called this course “mind blowing,” “riveting,” and “eye-opening.”

 Attorney Wellbeing & Ethics: Taking Care of Ourselves & Our Practice - This course reviews the ethical requirements for lawyers, and covers how addressing their emotional, occupational, intellectual, spiritual, physical, and social needs helps attorneys comply with their ethical obligations.
 Rated 4.8/5 with over 5,000 reviews, a Lawline user called it "one of the best CLE's I've even taken."